-Occasionally, a player mistakenly shoots the wrong category of balls (in 8-Ball) or the wrong numbered ball (in 9-Ball).
+Occasionally, a player will foul by mistakenly shooting the wrong category of balls (in 8-Ball) or the wrong numbered ball (in 9-Ball).
 The shooter may avoid a foul by asking the opponent which ball or category of balls they should be shooting.
 If asked, the opponent must answer honestly.
 If the shooter hits the wrong ball, a foul occurs as soon as the wrong ball is struck, regardless of whether the ball is pocketed or not.

-NOTE: If a foul is not called before the shooter makes legal contact with a ball of their actual category, it is too late to call the foul.
+NOTE: If a foul is not called before the shooter takes a subsequent shot, and makes legal contact with a ball of their actual category (in 8-Ball) or the lowest numbered object ball on the table (in 9-Ball), it is too late to call the foul.
+In addition, the following rules will then apply depending on the format:

 - 8-Ball Once a player makes legal contact with the 8-ball, the player assumes control of that category of wrongly pocketed balls and can win the game by legally pocketing the 8-ball.
-In addition, if the sitting player does not call a foul before the opponent's turn ends, and subsequently contacts the wrong ball during their turn, both players will assume the new category of balls for the remainder of the game. - 9-Ball Any balls pocketed prior to the foul being called will be marked as dead balls.
+In addition, if the sitting player does not call a foul before the opponent's turn ends, and subsequently contacts the wrong ball during their turn, both players will assume the new category of balls for the remainder of the game. - 9-Ball Any balls pocketed prior to the foul being called will be marked as dead balls, except the 9-ball, which will be spotted.